fg-research/website/blog/general/index.rst

         Inflation forecasts are used for informing economic decisions at various levels, from households to businesses and policymakers.
-Machine learning approaches offer several advantages for inflation forecasting, including the ability to handle large and complex datasets, capture nonlinear relationships, and adapt to changing economic conditions....
+Machine learning approaches offer several potential advantages for inflation forecasting, including the ability to handle large and complex datasets, capture nonlinear relationships, and adapt to changing economic conditions....